Project Production & Development

 Our Spake

-A community-based project that celebrated the importance of dialect within our communities. celebrated dialect across the Black Country towns of Oldbury, Tipton, Cradley Heath and Gornal.
+Our Spake was a community-based project that celebrated the importance of dialect within our communities. celebrated dialect across the Black Country towns of Oldbury, Tipton, Cradley Heath and Gornal.
 It was funded by the Heritage Lottery Fund and Arts Council England.
 It explores everyday language and how it relates to the changing cultural landscape and our sense of identity.
 It was produced with historians, linguists, creative practitioners and community participants.

 The identity of the Black Country was traditionally synonymous with industry and manufacturing.
 Since heavy industry has largely left the region, dialect claims a more significant role in defining its identity.
 We recorded seventy interviews with local people in which they talked about their use of dialect today and how it relates to their personal memories and experience.
 Using these recordings, we developed a wide range of community-based projects and commissions involving local volunteers, historians, filmmakers, photographers, poets, artists and performers.